 Situation 4: Doing wrong by someone and not realising it at the time (remorse vs guilt)

 Rational belief: “It happens, we all make mistakes.
 I have to see what I can do to set this situation right.
 I could ask for forgiveness, and if I can change something, I will do it.”
-I have felt remorse, but this has helped me solve the situation.
+We have all felt remorse, but this has helped us solve the situation.
 We do not have to dig ourselves further into a feeling of guilt.

 Irrational belief: “How could I make such a mistake?
 I am never careful.
 I messed up.
 I can’t ask for forgiveness.
 They will think I did it on purpose.
 Oh, but my conscience!
 It is hard for me to bear this.
 There is no solution to this.
 If I tell them, things will get worse.”
 We can end up feeling guilty and continuously ruminating over these thoughts.
 Of course, we can’t choose how others will react when we ask forgiveness.
 But, if we do it with sincerity, the rest no longer depends on us.